Ohio Gun Laws

 - An open air arena

-- A public or private college, university, or other higher education institution
+- A public or private college, university, or other higher education institution, though possession is permitted in the parking areas thereto so long as the handgun remains secured in his vehicle

 - A child day-care facility